JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 Besides, this approach cannot tackle all CAPTCHAs, as the Percentage Threshold will no longer apply if a new CAPTCHA has a complete different distribution of pixel values.

 Another approach is to adopt Adaptive Thresholding which determines the threshold for a pixel based on a small region around it.
-In other words, this approach uses several local thresholds to find icosn instead global threshold used in the demo or suggested in last approach.
+In other words, this approach uses several local thresholds to find icons instead global threshold used in the demo or suggested in last approach.

 Second, even though I can find a good threshold which is able separate an icon from the background, it is still insufficient, as all icons may have different color.
 In other words, we need several excellent thresholds for different icons to separate them from their neightbour background.
 I haven't found a good approach for that, feel free to comment if you have good idea!